saurabh-khanna/streamlit-topic-modeling/README.rst

 README
 ******

-A topic modeling GUI application using Streamlit deployed on Streamlit Sharing.
+A topic modeling GUI application built using Streamlit.